If you have received a traffic ticket give CAJ Paralegals a call.

 6. Distracted Driving:

 Using your phone to talk, text, check maps or choose a playlist while you're behind the wheel all count as distracted driving – and they put you and others at risk.
+Other activities like eating, reading or typing a destination into a GPS are also dangerous when you're behind the wheel.

 7. Move over Law: